 Please carefully read the details and instructions below regarding externships.
 This video tutorial also reviews how to schedule externships.

 - UF students enroll through ONE.UF for academic credit during the semseter in which you will be receiving credit, before drop/add ends (Offshore Students, see Melissa).
 The externship class number will be provided to you in Curriculum Map once your externship has been approved.

 - Externships cannot be substituted for clinical rotations; while scheduled in clinics, UF students may only complete an externship during an approved vacation period.

-- Only third and fourth-year students are eligible for externships.
+- Only third and fourth-year students are eligible to receive credit for externships.

 - Retroactive credit will not be awarded, you must be registered for the externship before attending.